 Replace each tree node with a frame.

 Frames are rectangular in shape and all frames have the same height.
-For the example on this page, the total CPU usage of the function named in the frame determines the frame width.
+For the example on this page, the total CPU time used by the function named in the frame determines the frame width.

 The pseudo code for each of the functions is described in the following table.
-The CPU intensive work performed during a function's execution defines the self CPU usage:
+The CPU intensive work performed during a function's execution defines the self CPU time:

 func main(): foo1() foo2() // CPU intensive work // for 2 seconds